ubccsss/ubccsss.org/content/events/2022-01-27-tech-industry-night.md

 Students will have the opportunity to interact with industry professionals and recruiters from tech companies and learn more about the job market, interview strategies, resume tips, and more!

-Sign up by scanning the QR code on the poster!
+Sign up by filling out [this signup survey](https://ubc.ca1.qualtrics.com/jfe/form/SV_3a8WDxJVILuRiku), or by scanning the QR code on the poster!